Maihoernchen/school/5pk/ideen.md

 ### Impact

+* organize your information
+	* you need your right hand man back
+	* taken over writing all his correspondence
+* protean creator of the coast guard
+* founder of the NY Post
 * financial system
+	* centralizing national credit and making american credit competetive
+	* unprecedented financial power, system he can shape
 * bankrupcy to prosperity
 * cabinets fractured into factions
 * doubled the size of the government
+* its up to hamilton (Eo1800)

+* reports were turned into acts for
+	* assumption of debt
+	* foundation of a national bank in NYC
+* financial and economic plans were responsible for industry boom
 * liquidity provided funds for
 	* Purchase of Lousiana
 	* War of 1814